miramiram/KDE-Connect-modifiers-workaround/README.md

 ## Tips & alternatives

-This works best when you use KDE connect on an android phone with the keyboard app "Unexpected Keyboard" from F-Droid.
+This works best when you use KDE connect on an android phone with the keyboard app "Unexpected Keyboard" (Available in the Play-Store and F-Droid).
 This is an open source app which gives you access to all kinds of keys a PC uses, including the F* keys.

 Another open source alternative to KDE Connect and this script is to use a remote desktop client like Moonlight/Apollo, which seems to handle modifier keys better.
 RustDesk may also do the trick.
 If you're fine with just using a terminal, SSH-ing into a computer through apps like Termux or ConnectBot will also let you use the modifier keys on UnexpectedKeyboard without issues.